 Google has built one of the most amazing internet browsers – that’s for sure.
 But when it comes to privacy, well…that’s probably why you’re here looking for the best alternatives to Chrome.
 Thankfully, there are plenty to choose from, and I’ll share the pros and cons for each.

-Did you know that as of early 2020, Google’s Chrome web browser was used by 68% of desktop users and 64% mobile users?
+Did you know that as of early 2020, Google’s Chrome web browser was being used by 68% of desktop users and 64% mobile users?

 When you consider that the second-highest option only accounts for 7.2%, it’s clear that Google Chrome is the undisputed market leader.